Skip to main content

 Event

 Event(Business Event) is a significant change in state.
 The events can be either notification events or data events which are sent from event source to inform about the change.
 A message holding the event description in an encoded format is sent through an event broker.
-Event consumers registred with event broker are informed of the event that has occured.
+Event consumers registered with event broker are informed of the event that has occurred.

 Resources